khulnasoft/ThreatMatrix/docs/source/Usage.md

 ### Pivots

-With IntelX v5.2.0 we introduced the `Pivot` Plugin.
+With ThreatMatrix v5.2.0 we introduced the `Pivot` Plugin.

 Pivots are designed to create a job from another job.
 This plugin allows the user to set certain conditions that trigger the execution of one or more subsequent jobs, strictly connected to the first one.